 Tool Reference

-Complete reference for the three Flowpatrol security tools.
+Complete reference for the Flowpatrol security tools.

 Overview

-Flowpatrol provides three security tools, available through the dashboard, via MCP in your AI editor, the CLI in your terminal, or the GitHub Action in your CI pipeline.
+Flowpatrol provides three tools, available through the dashboard, via MCP in your AI editor, the CLI in your terminal, or the GitHub Action in your CI pipeline.
 Each tool serves a different purpose in your security workflow:

 | Tool | Purpose | Cost | Time |